Department of Psychology

 Course information and discussions on Moodle

-I will be on sabbatical leave in Spring, 2014.
-I will return to teaching in the Fall.
+I will be on sabbatical leave as Visiting Research Fellow at the University of Leeds Institute of Psychological Sciences in Spring, 2014.
+I will return to teaching at Wagner in the Fall.

 BS, Psychology, The University of Southwestern Louisiana, 1988 (now University of Louisiana )